chr-wei/tinyrenderer_python/README.md

 ## What is special about this fork?

-For the general idea please visit ssloy's tinyrenderer repository.
+For the general idea please visit [](https://github.com/ssloy/tinyrenderer)

 This fork is intended to be a starting point of teaching programming in python3 to everyone interested in programming.
 With this in mind I tried to follow ssloys tutorial closely and chose some guidelines: